Safeguarding Senior Health: The Necessity of Regular Medical Screenings

 Eye Exams

-Your regular eye exam will manage ongoing vision issues, diagnose new problems and screen for glaucoma and cataracts.
+Your regular eye exam helps manage ongoing vision issues, diagnose new problems, and screen for glaucoma and cataracts.
+It’s also one of the least invasive health screenings for seniors, so there’s no reason at all not to schedule regular checkups.

 Dental Health